Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-02-azuread-sspr-deployment-and-detection.md

 There’s no built-in option to notify users if admins are resetting their credentials.
 This activity is only covered by the Azure AD reports.

 _Advice: Be aware of the various directory roles and their permission to reset passwords and „non-password credentials“ (authentication methods such as MFA or passwordless).
 A very good example is the „Authentication Administrator“ role which can reset passwords and other authentication methods of non-admins.
-This means that admins assigned to the role are able to „take over“ any „non-admin account“.
-In this case „non-admin“ means also accounts with privileged permissions as subscription owner or outside of Azure AD RBAC (such as Intune or Exchange Online RBAC).
+This means assigned role members are able to „take over“ any „non-admin account“.
+In this case „non-admin“ also affect accounts with privileged permissions as subscription owner or outside of Azure AD RBAC (such as Intune or Exchange Online RBAC).
 In a case like this, it is always a good idea to check the detailed description and notes from Microsoft‘s documentation on „[Administrator role permissions](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles#authentication-administrator)“._

 ## SSPR auditing and insights